-The Federation is working in support of efforts to mark the 20th anniversary of the Royal Commission on Aboriginal Peoples, linking to the recommendations of the Truth and Reconciliation Commission 2015 Summary Report.
-The Federation is supporting a national forum that will take place November 2-4, 2016 in Winnipegto mark the anniversary.
-Register here.
+The Federation has supported efforts to mark the 20th anniversary of the Royal Commission on Aboriginal Peoples, linking to the recommendations of the Truth and Reconciliation Commission 2015 Summary Report.
+The Federation supported a national forum that took place November 2-4, 2016 in Winnipeg to mark the anniversary.